Why did males swim naked in the YMCA before the 1960s?

 I would think this question has been answered in two previous blog articles about swimming naked.
 However, someone asked the question and I thought that perhaps the YMCA’s story should be told more fully.

-The Young Men’s Christian Association (YMCA) was founded as an explicitly Christian organization by 22-year old George Williams in London in 1844.
+The Young Men’s Christian Association (YMCA) was founded as an explicitly evangelical Christian organization by 22-year old George Williams in London in 1844.
 It provided Christian fellowship for young men drawn to the city by jobs that had been created by the industrial revolution.
 This Christian fellowship offered activities other than frequenting taverns and brothels.
 The need was obviously great because the YMCA grew quickly as an organization and spread to other countries in Europe and throughout the British Empire and to the U.S. within a half dozen years.

-Responding to unhealthy living conditions as well as the lure of morally questionable activities in the cities, the YMCA aimed to put Christian principles into practice by developing in young men a healthy “body, mind, and spirit”.
-It embraced the ideals of the physical culture movement that was spreading across northern Europe during the 19th century.
+Responding to unhealthy living conditions as well as the lure of morally questionable activities in the cities, the YMCA aimed to put Christian principles into practice by developing in young men a healthy “body, mind, and spirit.”
+It soon embraced the ideals of the physical culture movement that was spreading across northern Europe during the 19th century.
 From a Bible study group for young men it soon became a major youth organization dedicated to physical, mental, and spiritual fitness.

 The first YMCA building constructed with a gymnasium opened in 1869 and others soon followed.
 Boston YMCA staffer Robert J. Roberts is credited with coining the term “bodybuilding” in 1881.
 He developed exercise classes that anticipated today’s fitness workouts making use of heavy equipment for muscular development.
 Body building was a term used in the YMCA.